outsinre/outsinre.github.com/_posts/2019-04-10-elastic-stack.md

        escape_html: false
    ```

    Beats support one and only one *output*.
-If you desire multiple outputs, then send to Logstash.
+If you desire multiple outputs, then send to Logstash or Kafka first.

 ## [Filebeat Pre-start](https://www.elastic.co/guide/en/beats/filebeat/7.0/setting-up-and-running.html)